Parliamentary engagement opportunities

 National Professional Qualifications (NPQs): call for insights and evidence - DfE Consultation

-Building on the first call for evidence in March to May 2025, DFE is seeking insights or opinions on the full suit of NPQs and research evidence which may inform updates to the evidence-base underpinning 7 NPQ frameworks.
+Building on the first call for evidence in March to May 2025, DfE is seeking insights or opinions on the full suit of NPQs and research evidence which may inform updates to the evidence-base underpinning 7 NPQ frameworks.

 Deadline: 20 February